jtarchie/rulua/README.md

 # Lua Interoperability

-Interacting with underlying golang features can be done at the standard library level.
+Interacting with underlying lua features can be done at the standard library level.
 This behaviour will be similar to [Elixir to Erlang](https://elixirschool.com/en/lessons/advanced/erlang).

 ## Method invocation